 1. Take food out of the freezer to thaw.

-Take a quick glance through the recipes and make sure you have all the ingredients you need.
+Take a quick glance through the recipe and make sure you have all the ingredients you need.
 Better to know you'll need to make a quick stop at the store in the morning than realize you're missing ingredients after you've already starting prepping dinner.

 3. Get one step ahead with the dishes.